How do I report flashing traffic signal lights?

 - Keeping an inventory of existing installed traffic control signs and updating our signs and markings material inventory, in order to better meet maintenance and installation needs.
 This entails reviewing existing methods and materials to achieve more efficient, effective, and safe traffic control signs throughout our community.

-The City participates in the investigation of traffic safety issues and the issuing of permits for restricted parking and Oversize Load transportation.
+The City participates in the investigation of traffic safety issues and the issuing of permits.

 Investigations are conducted to insure compliance with City ordinances regarding visibility and sidewalk obstructions.
 This includes field investigations of locations, property owner notification, and follow-up procedures.